jameshughes89/cs4XX-EvolutionaryComputation/site/assignments/pso/pso.rst

 * Submit everything via Moodle by 11:55pm on the due date
-* Include the full implementation of GP along with any special running instructions if necessary
+* Include the full implementation of PSO along with any special running instructions if necessary
 * Include the report
 * Include anything else the marker may need for effectively evaluating the work